Dozens Killed in ISIS Bombing of Baghdad Ice Cream Shop

 In the second attack, an explosives-laden car went off during rush hour near the state-run Public Pension Office in Baghdad's busy Shawaka area, killing 14, a police officer said.
 At least 37 people were wounded in that attack, he added.

-In separate online statements, IS claimed responsibility for the two attacks, saying its suicide bombers targeted gatherings of Shiites.
+In separate online statements, ISIS claimed responsibility for the two attacks, saying its suicide bombers targeted gatherings of Shiites.
 The Associated Press could not verify the authenticity of the statements but they were posted on a militant website commonly used by extremists.

 Later Tuesday, seven people died and 19 were wounded in four separate bombings in and around Baghdad, officials said.
-The attacks targeted commercial areas and a patrol of Sunni anti-IS tribal fighters, they said.
+The attacks targeted commercial areas and a patrol of Sunni anti-ISIS tribal fighters, they said.
 No group immediately claimed those attacks.

 All officials spoke on condition of anonymity in line with regulations.